-- d.
+d.
 Executive or Move-Up Housing: As additional wealth is created and the region becomes more urbanized, there will be an increased demand for executive or "move-up" style housing.
-This can be observed with the development of larger homes with greater amenities or private communities that offer golf or other recreational activities. - e.
-Performing Arts : A larger number of persons interviewed spoke of a need to bring more arts-based activities to the region, and noted the lack of a regional performing arts center in the Imperial County.
+This can be observed with the development of larger homes with greater amenities or private communities that offer golf or other recreational activities.

+e.
+Performing Arts: A larger number of persons interviewed spoke of a need to bring more arts-based activities to the region, and noted the lack of a regional performing arts center in the Imperial County.
 Annual performance events are presented at the Jimmie Cannon Theater for the Performing Arts at Southwest High School, Palmer Auditorium at Brawley Union High School, and Rodney Auditorium at San Diego State University.
 In addition, the Brawley Playhouse Theatre, a 1920s movie theatre, is being restored and will be available for community performing arts.
-Existing Arts & Culture activities in Imperial Valley include: the Imperial Valley Symphony, Imperial Valley Choral Society, Jimmie Cannon's Valley Jazz and theatre performances coordinated by the North County Coalition of the Arts. - f.
+Existing Arts & Culture activities in Imperial Valley include: the Imperial Valley Symphony, Imperial Valley Choral Society, Jimmie Cannon's Valley Jazz and theatre performances coordinated by the North County Coalition of the Arts.

+f.
 Increased Medical Facilities and Specialists: Imperial County has worked arduously in providing an adequate healthcare system for its residents.
-As previously mentioned, there are two hospitals in the region: El Centro Regional Medical Center (ECRMC), and Pioneers Memorial Hospital Healthcare District (PMHD) in Brawley.
+As previously mentioned, there are two hospitals in the region: El Centro Regional Medical Center (ECRMC), and Pioneers Memorial

+Hospital Healthcare District (PMHD) in Brawley.
 ECRMC has rural health clinic in the cities of Calexico and El Centro; whereas, PMHD has rural health clinics in the cities of Calexico and Brawley.
 In an effort to bolster health services in Imperial County, both healthcare institutions have teamed with medical centers from San Diego to better serve the residents of the area.
-Recently, PMHD became an affiliate of the Scripps Health Network, while ECRMC affiliated with University of radiation oncology services..
+Recently, PMHD became an affiliate of the Scripps Health Network, while ECRMC affiliated with University of California San Diego Health Care Network and is in partnership with Rady Children's Hospital in San Diego.
+In addition, Imperial County has several Clinicas de Salud del Pueblo and private practitioner clinics throughout the area s.
+PMHD is the only hospital in Imperial County to be Det Norske Vevitas (DNV) certified by the prestigious International Organization for Standardization (ISO) 9001; 2008 Quality Management System - the most widely accepted management system used throughout the world.
+ECRMC operates a state-of-the-art Oncology and

+Hematology Center in El Centro, where patients have access to medical and radiation oncology services.
 Radiation Oncology services are also available at PMHD through its Cancer Institute, which offers services in El Centro, also.
 The University of California San Diego and Health Vantage Oncology, through a joint venture, will operate Imperial Valley Radiation Oncology to bring advanced cancer care to Imperial County.
 New medical facilities are planned for Imperial County to better serve the health needs of the residents.
 There is a 7,600-square-foot outpatient surgery center that is under construction in the City of Imperial.
 There is a proposed skilled nursing facility that will include a dementia wing and a specialized trauma hospital.
 The county continues to be a Health Professional Shortage Area (HPSA) and lacks specialized health care services (including health specialists).
 As the overall population of the United States continues to age, and life spans continue to increase, the issue of the quality and availability of healthcare will become more important for future generations.